-Credit counselors can advise you on ways to manage your money and debt and help you create and follow a budget, which can help lead to things like saving or paying off a debt.
-Credit counselors are usually nonprofit organizations, and you can find them through an internet search.
-One place to start is with the National Foundation for Credit Counseling, or by phone at (800) 388-2227.
-Then, check on the organization with your or your .
+Credit counselors can advise you on ways to manage your money and debt and help you create and follow a budget, which can help you save or pay off a debt.
+Credit counselors are usually nonprofit organizations.
+To get started, you can try the online or by phone at (800) 450-1794, or the online or by phone at (800) 388-2227.

 A counselor may: